Solar-Games-Corp/uranus-tools/README.md

 #### uranus-effects-skybox.js

 A dynamic skybox that features a 24 hours cycle with a sun, moon and stars and procedural 2D clouds.
-A dynamic skybox that features a 24 hours cycle with a sun, moon and stars and procedural 2D clouds.
+The skybox renders a cubemap that can be used for IBL (image based lighting) and provide realistic lighting to your scene.

 ![uranus-effects-skybox.js](images/uranus-effects-skybox.gif)